iprapas/iprapas.github.io/content/posts/mllib-classification.md

   .setPattern("[a-zA-Z\\ ]*")
 ```

+### Step 2.
+Tokenize words

-2. Similarly, we create the tokenizer for the words (alphabetic characters)
+Similarly, we create the tokenizer for the words.

 ```scala
 val wordTokenizer = new RegexTokenizer()